recruit-lifestyle/swift-snippets/README.md

 Candidates will be shown in appropriate scope.
 For example, you can use `enum` everywhere, but `guard` can be used only in methods.

+## Inspiration
+We were inspired by Kamil Burczyk's [XcodeSwiftSnippets](https://github.com/burczyk/XcodeSwiftSnippets).

+Our snippets supports Swift2.0+, and we have wider variety of those.

 ## Tips
 You can easily add snippets to your Xcode.